easy-stuff/pdeff/README.md

 - **Merge PDFs** :- Works!
 Based on PyPdf2
 - **Split PDFs** :- Works!
 Based on PyPdf2
 - **Compress PDFs** :- BROKEN! might even increase the file size a little bit.
 Built using ghostscript.
+I might remove this completely unless I figure out how to make it work.

 To-do: